 A DUI attorney should be able to provide an answer much more specific and detailed than, “someone who has been arrested for a DUI.”

-For example, if you’re a DUI attorney who works in a college town, then you might be targeting college students with underage DUI arrests.
+For example, if you’re a DUI attorney who works in a college town, then the people you’re attempting to target might be college students with underage DUI arrests.
 (You might be targeting their parents, as well.)

-If you’re a business attorney, you might focus on corporate formation.
+If you’re a business attorney, you might be focusing on corporate formation.
 Maybe you’re targeting entrepreneurs who want to start a business.

-Immigration attorneys might decide to target people who want to relocate to the United States for employment.
+Immigration attorneys might want to target people who want to relocate to the United States for employment.